BlueWaves-afk/marketguard.ai/README.md

 ## Disclaimer

-SEBI-Shield provides **educational and verification assistance**.
+marketguard.ai provides **educational and verification assistance**.
 It does **not** provide investment advice.
 Always consult official SEBI resources and registered intermediaries for final decisions.

 ---